jonathonball/download-watcher-screensaver/README.md

 # download-watcher-screensaver
-Displays information FileSystemWatcher data as a screensaver

 A Windows screensaver that monitors a specific directory (e.g., Downloads) and visualizes file activity in a retro "DVD bounce" style interface.

 ## Features
 - Real-time monitoring of file creation and modification.
 - Configurable directory path and movement speed.
-- Smooth, double-buffered animation.
 - Settings stored in User AppData.

 ## Prerequisites